vish4395/laravel-file-viewer/README.md

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.

 ## Contributing
+You are most welcome to contribute this project

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for details. please email vishal@newai.in for contribute this project or create PR.

 ### Security
 If you discover any security related issues, please email vishal@newai.in instead of using the issue tracker.

 ## Credits